118 107th Ave NE Apt B215

 Amenities

-Beautiful 2 bedroom, 2 bath condo is conveniently located near: City Center, Bellevue Mall, Expedia, Microsoft, Bellevue Transit Center, and Lincoln Square.
+Belle Arts - Beautiful 2 bedroom, 2 bath condo is conveniently located near: City Center, Bellevue Mall, Expedia, Microsoft, Bellevue Transit Center, and Lincoln Square.
 The condo is bright and filled with natural light.
-Kitchen features granite counter-tops and SS appliances.
+Kitchen features granite countertops and SS appliances.
 Kitchen overlooks the open family room and dining area.
-Underground secure parking spot for an additional $50.00.
+Underground secure parking spot included ($75 and wait list for an additional spot).
 Bellevue school district.
 No pets and no smoking.

 To view this house and others, visit website: